mlc-ai/mlc-llm/docs/deploy/javascript.rst

    :depth: 2

-WebLLM is a MLC chat web runtime (`WebLLM <https://www.npmjs.com/package/@mlc-ai/web-llm>`_) that allows you to build chat applications directly in browser.
+WebLLM is a MLC chat web runtime (`WebLLM <https://www.npmjs.com/package/@mlc-ai/web-llm>`_) that allows you to build chat applications directly in the browser.

-Try out Prebuilt Webpage
+Try out the Prebuilt Webpage
 ------------------------

 To get started, you can try out `WebLLM prebuilt webpage <https://webllm.mlc.ai/#chat-demo>`__.